phigas/freepaths-docs/advanced-tutorials/Adding-your-own-Hole-or-Pillar.md

 ## Making the hole functional

-The last step is to add the scattering behaviour in the `check_if_scattering` method.
+The last step is to add the scattering behavior in the `check_if_scattering` method.
 This is a bit more difficult and i will explain the basics here but please have a look at how it is done in the [holes.py](https://github.com/anufrievroman/freepaths/blob/master/freepaths/holes.py) file.

 In the `check_if_scattering` method the first step is to check if the point is inside the hole with the `is_inside` method.
 Sometimes you only need to check for one area like in the `CircularHole` and sometimes it makes sense to check for multiple areas like the `TriangularUpHalfHole` for example.
-After you detected where the phonon will scatter it's time to implement the scattering behaviour.
+After you detected where the phonon will scatter it's time to implement the scattering behavior.
 This usually means calculating the angle with which the phonon is striking the hole.
-After that usually a scattering function is called which will return a scattering event and put it into `scattering_types.holes` and it will change `ph.phi` and `ph.tetha` to correspond to the direction after the scattering.
+After that usually a scattering function is called which will return a scattering event and put it into `scattering_types.holes` and it will change `ph.phi` and `ph.theta` to correspond to the direction after the scattering.
 Oftentimes you don't need to create a new scattering function but you can use one of the ones in the [scattering_primitives.py](https://github.com/anufrievroman/freepaths/blob/master/freepaths/scattering_primitives.py) file.
 One example of a hole that uses a scattering function is `CircularHole`.
-Some holes have their scattering behaviour programmed in like `ParabolaBottom` for example.
+Some holes have their scattering behavior programmed in like `ParabolaBottom` for example.

-A small trick: If you have problems with phonons getting stuck inside the hole (especially at low temperatures) it can help to check if the phonon is travelling towards the hole.
+A small trick: If you have problems with phonons getting stuck inside the hole (especially at low temperatures) it can help to check if the phonon is traveling towards the hole.
 This can be done by comparing the current position of the hole (`ph.x`, `ph.y` and `ph.z`) and the next position (`x`, `y`, `z`).
 See `CircularHole` for an example.

 Now you can test the hole with the config i provide below.
-Watch for stuff like phonons travelling through the hole or phonons scattering off the hole at weird angles.
-Also try to increase and decrease the `TIMESTEP` to see how it affects the scattering behaviour.
+Watch for stuff like phonons traveling through the hole or phonons scattering off the hole at weird angles.
+Also try to increase and decrease the `TIMESTEP` to see how it affects the scattering behavior.
 It is normal that the phonons do not all scatter exactly at the hole surface but close to the phonon surface.
 This is where the `get_patch` method comes in handy because you can see the actual border of the hole.
 Make sure that one is also correct while you're at it.

-Here is the example config you can use to test the scattering behaviour:
+Here is the example config you can use to test the scattering behavior:

 ```python
 # General parameters